diewaldnicole/dsia_big_data/index.md

     return df_all
 ```
-The result from the Parallel computation is a dataframe with multiple entries, one for each startdate request.
+The result from the parallel computation is a dataframe with multiple entries, one for each startdate request.
 That is why *pd.concat* is used to have the data in one single dataframe. //TODO: is that right?

 ```python
 df_timer = pd.DataFrame(index = ['60_days'], columns = ['summe_func_s'])